prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 ```
 /**
- * Set the prebid keywords on your adObject, upon completion load the adObject's ad.
+ * Set the prebid keywords on your adObject.
+ * Upon completion, call the ad server's ad load method.
  *
  * Replace @"PREBID-MOBILE-SLOT-ID" with the unique ad slot identifier
  * you defined when you registered the ad unit with Prebid Mobile.